gyamersny-01/DCIT308-Project/README.md

 1- Used stacks to store the progress of the user when adding expenditure items, such that the user could go back when he enters a wrong value.

 The helper method collectExpenditures() converts the map into an array

+The receipts are being tracked by a Queue